Shohreh (singer): Marriage

 After the revolution, Shohreh remained in the United States and married Khosrow Naybi.
 They had a daughter named Tannaz, but the marriage ended in divorce, and Shohreh did not remarry.

 Works in the 1980s, 1990s, and 2000s

 Shohreh is recognized as one of the most prolific and highest-earning female Iranian singers, having performed around 300 songs and released 32 albums, both solo and collaborative.
 Over the past five decades, she has been one of the most influential figures in Iranian pop music and among the most popular female singers in the 1980s, 1990s, and 2000s.
-Known for her meticulous selection of lyrics and melodies, she strives to produce high-quality work.

 1980s

 Her first song recorded in Los Angeles, Sargashteh, featured lyrics by Rumi and music and arrangement by Babak Afshar.
 Albums such as Telesm, Salam, Sheytoonak, Yeki Yekdooneh, and Marmar were released during this decade.
 Memorable songs from this period include Tolo, Salam, Aroosi, Sheytoonak, Kalaagh-e Dom-Siah, Shab-e She’r, and Yeki Yekdooneh.
 During this time, she collaborated with prominent Iranian composers like Hassan Shamaizadeh, Siavash Ghomeyshi, Manouchehr Cheshmazar, and Sadegh Nojouki, as well as lyricists such as Masoud Amini, Bijan Samandar, and Leila Kasra, and arrangers including Manouchehr Cheshmazar, Sadegh Nojouki, and Abdi Yamini.